🌙✨ Understanding Time Zones for Using the Void of Course Moon Calendar

 - 2 min read

-My Moon Calendar shows the times when the Moon is Void of Course (VoC) 🌌.
-These are powerful moments for reflection, rest, or inner work.
+My Moon Calendar shows the exact times when the Moon is Void of Course (VoC) 🌌 — powerful moments for reflection, rest, or inner work 🌙✨.

-But because my calendar is set in Central European Time (CET/CEST) 🕒, if you live in another part of the world 🌍, you’ll need to adjust the times to match your own local time zone.
+Since the calendar is set to Central European Time (CET/CEST) 🕒, you’ll need to adjust the times if you live in another part of the world 🌍.

 🕒 What Time Zone is the Calendar In?